grandwazir/jekyll-plugin-site/getting_started.md

 Inactive bans are any bans which have expired so they would be past temporary bans.

+### Undoing

+You can undo a ban if you make a mistake.
+This is meant to be used shortly after you made the original ban and for that reason has a 1 minute time limit.
+This will erase all history of the ban from the database.

+To undo a ban made by yourself type `/bh undo`.

+To undo a ban made by another player type `/bh undo <name>`.

 ### Pardoning

 Pardoning a player will remove from the database any active bans and allow them to rejoin the server.
 I felt I was a bit mean to tom so I am going to pardon him now by typing `/pardon tom`.